Sparsh011/ToDo-Using-DI/README.md

 - **Add, Edit, and Delete Tasks:** Easily manage your tasks with simple and intuitive actions.

 - **Dark Mode:** Switch between light and dark modes based on your preference or the time of day.

+- **Filter Tasks** Filter tasks on the basis of their priorities.

+- **Search Tasks** Search through the tasks by simply typing a matching character.
 ## Tech Stack

 I've leveraged some cool technologies to make this app come to life: